 However, you’ll also want to employ the following tactics to ensure the highest level of social engagement:

-To accomplish all of this, we use Social Warfare — a social sharing plugin that allows us to do all of the tips mentioned above to maximize our content’s shareability.
+To accomplish all of this, use a social sharing Wordpress plugin to carry out all of the tips mentioned above, and maximize your content’s shareability.

 As you can probably tell, the content marketing process is complex.

 On any given day, a content marketer might spend time researching content, learning about their audience, undertaking trend spotting, chatting about trends with influencers, or analyzing traffic with GA4.

 There are daily tasks, weekly tasks, monthly tasks, and campaign-specific tasks to keep in mind.